 Use Item Banks to pull all questions or a specific number of questions randomly from a pool.
 This is a good way to add variety to the exam and/or keep similar questions together.

-- To insert banked questions into a quiz, open the quiz and click the "+" icon as if you were going to create a new question.
+- To insert banked questions into a quiz, open the quiz and click the + icon to create a new question.

-- Click the "All/Random" button, then close the item bank by clicking the "X" in the top left corner of the Item Banks tab.
+- Click the All/Random button (do not click on specific questions unless you only want to add those questions), then close the item bank tab selector by clicking the X in the top left corner of the tab.